Key Information for Delegates

 The Collaboration commences that evening.

 Attire and Packing.
-For information on packing, attire, weather, etc., see Leadership Village Facilities.
+For information on packing, attire, weather, etc., see Venue Information below.

 Mexican Customs.
 Baggage is searched randomly.
 After securing your luggage, Mexican customs officials will ask you to push a button.
 If the light flashes green, you have cleared customs without a luggage search.
 If a red light flashes, your bags will be searched.

 Upon Arrival.
-At the leadership village, you and your luggage will be escorted directly to your room via the Communications Center (near the main patio area) where you will check your mailbox for messages and receive your welcome packet with a personalized agenda and village map.
+At the leadership village, you and your luggage will be escorted directly to your room via the Communications Center (near the central patio) where you will check your mailbox for messages and receive your welcome packet with a personalized agenda and village map.
 Plan to visit the Conference Center where you can deliver organizational literature to the Literature Library.
 Dinner with open seating is 6:30pm to 8:30pm followed by the Welcome Reception.

-The $350.00 Traveling Companion all-inclusive registration fee includes 5 nights lodging (standard hotel double occupancy), three meals per day, airport shuttle and gratuities.
+The $450.00 Traveling Companion all-inclusive registration fee includes 5 nights lodging (standard hotel double occupancy), three meals per day, airport shuttle and gratuities.
 Airfare and other personal expenses not included.
+To bring a Traveling Companion, the primary Delegate must be registered for a private room.
+Delegates should register their Traveling Companion early, because the Traveling Companion fee will increase when the Collaboration is sold out.
+Register here or to add your Traveling Companion to your existing registration, contact Registrar Tracie Hudgins.

 Non-Delegate Traveling Companions may attend all networking receptions and events, all recreational programs and all evening activities.
 However, the Colloquium for the Common Good, Conversations for Change and Capacity-Building Clinics are reserved for full Delegates only.
-Companions who wish to participate in these programs should register as full Delegates ($2500.00, standard hotel double occupancy).
-See Delegate Room-Sharing.
+Companions who wish to participate in these programs should register as full Delegates ($2500.00, standard hotel double occupancy until Dec.
+31st).
+See Delegate Suite-Sharing.

-While Delegates are in the daily Colloquium, Conversations for Change and Capacity-Building Clinic sessions, Traveling Companions may at their own expense use the spa services or arrange offsite excursions ranging from golf, snorkeling and swimming with dolphins to cultural explorations of the local Zihuatanejo and Ixtapa communities.
+While Delegates are in the daily Colloquium, Conversations for Change and Capacity-Building Clinic sessions, Traveling Companions may at their own expense use the spa services or arrange offsite excursions ranging from golf, snorkeling and swimming with dolphins to cultural explorations.
 Spa and excursion appointments can be made upon arrival; fees vary by activity.
-The Opportunity Collaboration does not organize special programs or events for traveling companions.

 Children: 17 Years or Younger

-An all-inclusive $250.00 registration fee is required for children 17 years of age or younger and includes all lodging, meals, airport shuttles and gratuities.
+An all-inclusive $350.00 registration fee is required for children 17 years of age or younger and includes all lodging, meals, airport shuttles and gratuities.
 Eighteen years of age and older are considered adult traveling companions.
+To bring a traveling companion or child, the primary Delegate must be registered for a private room.
+Register here or to make changes to your existing registration, contact Registrar Tracie Hudgins.

 Attire.
 The Collaboration atmosphere is relaxed, unhurried, informal and conducive to quiet conversation and dialogue.
 For daytime sessions and meals, Delegates should consider shorts, t-shirts and sandals suitable to tropical weather.
 For evenings, dressy resort attire is appropriate.

 Weather.
-Ixtapa in October is tropical, balmy and hot with temperatures ranging from 70 to 90 degrees F. Expect some humidity and light afternoon rain showers.
+Cancun in October is tropical, balmy and hot with temperatures ranging from 70 to 90 degrees F. Expect some humidity and light afternoon rain showers.

 Special Items to Pack.
 Sunglasses, sun block, mosquito repellant and a hat are desirable.
 Comfortable shoes are advised.
 For sports, bring swimsuits, suitable sportswear and gear.
 For evening jam sessions, bring your musical instruments.